 Rage Against The Machine

-1996's Evil Empire was less impressive by lacking the focus of its forefather, although it still hit US #1 (4 UK).
+1996's Evil Empire, the next effort, was less impressive by lacking the focus of its forefather, although it still hit US #1 (4 UK) and triple platinum.
 The cover art also failed to meet the previous' expectations of the first which featured a Buddhist Monk setting himself on fire to protest the Vietnam War.
-Nonetheless they were an apparent smash at that year's Reading Festival by almost upstaging the headliners the Prodigy.
+Nonetheless they were an apparent smash at that year's Reading Festival by almost upstaging the headliners The Prodigy.
 This was also the same time that saw Timmy C. change his name to Y.tim.K.

-The band was rumored to have broken up several times during their career but it was made official in the fall of 2000 when vocalist Zach De La Rocha left the group, citing a breakdown of communication amongst the band members, reportedly telling reporters the band would argue over everything and anything, even "fist fights over whether our T-shirts should be mauve or camouflaged!
+The band was rumored to have broken up several times during their career but it was made official in the fall of 2000 when vocalist De La Rocha left the group, citing a breakdown of communication among the band members, reportedly telling reporters the band would argue over everything and anything, even "fist fights over whether our T-shirts should be mauve or camouflaged!
 It was ridiculous."
-Even though the remaining three had committed to continue, as the focal point of the group his departure left the status of the band in question.
+Even though the remaining three had committed to continue, as the focal point of the group, his departure left the status of the band in question.
 The remaining three members would close up the shop then reform with ex-Soundgarden vocalist Chris Cornell in a new band, Audioslave (formerly Civilian).
 The first single from this new act, Cochise, was released in November 2002, with a self-titled debut album following to positive reviews.
 Compared to Rage Against the Machine, Audioslave's music was mostly apolitical, with few touching on political issues.